Myers Testifies Before Assembly Committee

 Myers recommended additional training for police agencies that have to deal with the situations in question, noting that police have a very difficult job.
 He also pointed to the responsibility of citizens caught in the middle of Occupy uprisings, saying, "You can't resist what you might personally deem to be an unlawful arrest."

-Myers has taught Criminal Law, Evidence and other subjects at Pacific McGeorge for more than 25 years.
+Myers has taught Criminal Law, Evidence and other subjects at McGeorge for more than 25 years.
 Other persons who gave testimony before the Assembly committee include: Michael Risher, ACLU staff attorney; Charles Evans, Commission on Police Officer Standards and Training; Barbara Attard, an oversight and police practices consultant; and John McGuinness, retired Sacramento County Sheriff.